Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

+which we state in \tabref{tab:critical} of the main text, see the column labelled `two-way'.

-As a consequence, $\eta_\text{crit}$ constitutes a lower bound on the detection efficiency required by any (even) two-way DIQKD protocol based on the (2,3,3,3)-scenario (with $\xk,\yk=\{0,2\}$ key-settings), under the assumption that both parties perform deterministic binning of their non-detection events prior to any preprocessing of their data.
-By comparison, employing a concrete two-way protocol of advantage distillation has been shown, under the same assumption and additionally restricting to collective attacks, to require detection efficiency $\eta_\text{a.d.} = 93.7\%$~\cite{TLR20}.
+As a consequence, $\crit{\eta}$ constitutes a lower bound on the detection efficiency required by any (even) two-way DIQKD protocol based on the 2333-scenario (with $\xk,\yk=\{0,2\}$ key-settings), under the assumption that both parties perform deterministic binning of their non-detection events prior to any preprocessing of their data.
+In comparison, employing a concrete two-way protocol of advantage distillation has been shown, under the same assumption and additionally restricting to collective attacks, to require detection efficiency $\eta_\text{a.d.} = 93.7\%$~\cite{TLR20}.

-\paragraph{(2,2,3,3)-protocol.} Performing an analogous calculation for the (2,2,3,3)-protocol, we find that the upper bound depends on the specific choice of key settings.
-If the parties choose $\xk, \yk = \{0, 0\},\,\{0, 1\}\text{ or }\{1, 0\}$, $I(A:B|F)=0$ for $p_{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2} at:
+\paragraph{2233-protocol.} Performing an analogous calculation for the 2233-protocol, we find that the upper bound depends on the specific choice of key settings.
+If the parties choose $\xk, \yk = \{0, 0\},\,\{0, 1\}\text{ or }\{1, 0\}$, we find $I(A\!:\!B|F)=0$ for $\p{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2} at

-For comparison, note that the corresponding upper bound on tolerable detection efficiency in two-way DIQKD protocols (when restricting to collective attacks) obtained for the same lossy correlations supplemented by deterministic binning and advantage distillation is $\eta_\text{a.d.} = 91.7\%$~\cite{TLR20}.
+which we state in \tabref{tab:critical} in the `two-way' column.
+In comparison, the corresponding upper bound on tolerable detection efficiency in two-way DIQKD protocols (when restricting to collective attacks) obtained for the same lossy correlations supplemented by deterministic binning and advantage distillation is $\eta_\text{a.d.} = 91.7\%$~\cite{TLR20}.

-However, if the parties choose $\xk, \yk = \{1, 1\}$ as the key settings, the mapping $p(F|\tilde{E})$ introduced in Eq.~\eqref{eq:pfe_map} is no longer sufficient to make $I(A:B|F)$ vanish for $\eta<1$ in the nonlocal regime.
+However, if the parties choose $\xk, \yk = \{1, 1\}$ as the key settings, the mapping $p(F|\tilde{E})$ introduced in Eq.~\eqref{eq:pfe_map} is no longer sufficient to make $I(A\!:\!B|F)$ vanish for $\eta<1$ in the nonlocal regime.
 This can be fixed noting that the map $p(F|\tilde{E})$ should now rather equally mix the outcomes of Eve:~$\tilde{e}=\{(0,0),(1,1),?\}$; and not $\tilde{e}=\{(0,1),(1,0),?\}$, as before.
-This formally corresponds to permuting the columns of the map $p(F|\tilde{E})$ in Eq.~\eqref{eq:pfe_map}, or equivalently adding now the three rows denoting $\tilde{e}=\{(0,0),(1,1),?\}$ in Tab.~\eqref{eqs:table_abe_loss_f1} when computing $p_{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2}.
+This formally corresponds to permuting the columns of the map $p(F|\tilde{E})$ in Eq.~\eqref{eq:pfe_map} or equivalently adding now the three rows denoting $\tilde{e}=\{(0,0),(1,1),?\}$ in Tab.~\eqref{eqs:table_abe_loss_f1} when computing $\p{ABF}$ in Eq.~\eqref{eqs:table_abe_loss_f2}.
 In this way, one obtains the desired equivalent of critical detection efficiency \eqref{eq:eta_crit_3322_corr} reading